MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 You can apply labels on tasks and use this capability to quick see what they have in common, to sort or filtering.
 To know more, see  [Use labels to sort tasks in Microsoft Project for the web.](https://support.microsoft.com/office/use-labels-to-sort-tasks-in-microsoft-project-for-the-web-32dfc732-7bbc-48f0-9d17-672ddcd1905c)

 ## Understanding the impacts of duration, resource calendars, and project calendars on tasks
 A task's duration is defined as the number of working hours between the start time of the start date and end time of the finish date of the task.
-Project for  the web defines duration units of measure as follows:
+By default, Project for the Web defines duration units of measure as follows:

 | **Measure of Duration** |	**Quantity**|
 |----------------------------------------------------|----------------------|